rackerlabs/docs-developer-blog/_posts/2018-06-27-Oracle-online-table-partitions-using-package-dbms-redefinition.md

 ---

-Starting with Oracle&reg; 10g, you can partition tables online without any application downtime by using package dbms_redefinition.
+Starting with Oracle&reg; 10g, you can partition tables online without any application downtime by using the DBMS\_REDEFINITION package.

-Use the following steps to change a non-partition table to a partition table by using dbms_redefinition.
-This example changes the non-partition table, TABLEA, to a range interval partition table
+Use the following steps to change a non-partition table to a partition table by using DBMS\_REDEFINITION.
+This example changes the non-partition table, TABLEA, to a range interval partition table.

 <!-- more -->

-### Step 1: Backup the unpartitioned table
+### Step 1: Backup the unpartition table

-Run the following code to create a full export backup of TABLEA table.
+Run the following code to create a full export backup of the table, TABLEA.

     expdp  \"/ as sysdba\" directory=EXPDP_DIR dumpfile=tableA_UNPAR.dmp logfile=tableA_UNPAR.log TABLES=TEST.TABLEA